takezoe/play2-httpsession/README.md

 Release Notes
 --------
+### 0.0.5 - 05 Dec 2012

+* Fixed error by session clearing in the development mode.

 ### 0.0.4 - 29 Nov 2012

 * Use request header instead of cookie to pass the session id.